noPerfection/service/README.md

 ## Next

 Either set the Security or Install SDS Gateway.
+Or setup the [configurations](#sds-configuration).

 ---
 # Security